I’m a “go big or go home” kind of gal. And when it comes to content marketing today that translates to “have editorial standards or don’t publish.”

-Fact-checking helps you always share solid information with your audience.
+Fact-checking is an editorial standard that helps you always share solid information with your audience.

 With this step, you review the details that sloppy content creators fail to verify.

-Here are five of my favorite items to fact-check that elevate the quality of your work:
+Here are five of my favorite items to fact-check that elevate the quality of your writing:

 - Hyperlinks.
 Do all hyperlinks go to the correct sites, and do you want to direct readers to those sites?

 - Spellings.
 Names of people, businesses, products, locations, and publications should all be double-checked.
-To add an extra layer of polish, note the style of spellings.
+To add an extra layer of polish to your editorial standards, note the style of spellings.
 For example, it’s “Copyblogger,” not “CopyBlogger.”

 - Start and finish times.
 If you’re publishing details about an event, check that the start and finish times match the official event information to avoid issuing a correction later.

 - Discount codes.
-If you provide a discount code in your content, test it.
+If you provide a discount code for a product in your content, test it on your checkout page.